bitrise-io/devcenter/_articles/tutorials/docker/run-your-build-locally-in-docker.md

 docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" --rm bitriseio/docker-android:latest bitrise run WORKFLOW
 ```

-!!! note
+{% include message_box.html type="note" content="
 If you want to just jump into the container and experiment inside, you can replace `--rm bitriseio/docker-android:latest bitrise run WORKFLOW` with `-it bitriseio/docker-android:latest bash` to start an interactive bash shell inside the container.
-    E.g.: `docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" -it bitriseio/docker-android:latest bash`.
+E.g.: `docker run --privileged --env CI=false --volume \"$(pwd):/bitrise/src\" --volume \"/var/run/docker.sock:/var/run/docker.sock\" -it bitriseio/docker-android:latest bash`.
 After this, if you want to, you can run `bitrise run WORKFLOW`, which will run the workflow inside the container.
 To exit from the container just run `exist`.
+"%}

 _Don't forget to replace `WORKFLOW` with the actual ID of your workflow in your `bitrise.yml`,
 with something like `primary`!_